echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `population_columns`: a list of population columns to use from the population input file
    * `conc`: a float with the exposure concentration for a given geography
    * `health_data_obj`: a `health_data` object as defined in the `health_data.py` supporting script
-   * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', or 'LUNG CANCER'
+   * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', 'LUNG CANCER', or 'CANCER'
    * `function`: the health impact function of choice (currently only `krewski` is built out)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
    * `dpm`: a Boolean indicating whether it is a dpm calculation
 3. Outputs
-   * `pop_inc_conc`: a dataframe containing excess mortality for the `endpoint` using the `function` provided
+   * `pop_inc_conc`: a dataframe containing excess mortality or incidence for the `endpoint` using the `function` provided
 4. Methodology:
    1. Creates clean, simplified copies of the `detailed_conc` method of the `conc` object and the `pop_inc` method of the `health_data_obj`.
    2. Merges these two dataframes on the ISRM_ID field.